dbrattli/Felizia/README.md

 - Many other things are currently not supported.
 Please provide feature request as an issue or a PR.

 - Reduce the transfer size of the state / model.
 Would be cool to allow it to be dynamic, server "patchable" ...

+- Search box should search within summaries, titles, descriptions and content if available.